What happens to the Brain when it gets injured?

 When you head gets hit by something, or the head is abruptly stopped or sped up, physical forces and energy are transferred from the head and brain.
 This can result in injury.

 You will likely hear different types of terms to describe a brain injury.
 Although they sound different, they are used interchangeably by some professionals.
 This can lead to some confusion.
 It’s not uncommon for families to say “he didn’t have a brain injury.
 I was told he had a head injury”.
 Let’s go over some definitions to that you better understand the mechanism of this injury from a medical legal perspective:

 A HEAD INJURY refers to a traumatic injury to the head, and could result in a fracture to a bone in the skull or face, or bruises or cuts to the head or face.
 A head injury many or may not include a brain injury.

 A CLOSED HEAD INJURY is one in which there is no penetration or opening from the outside through the skull.
 This is the most common type of head injury.
 It’s also the type of head injury that we refer to mostly in this edition of the Goldfinger Guide.
 You will see these head injuries frequently in car accident cases.
 They can exist where the impact to the vehicle is severe, or not so severe.
-Goldfinger Personal Injury Law also sees these sort of injuries in whiplash car accidents whereby clients have their heads lean forward and then slam onto the steering wheel or the back of a head rest.
+Goldfinger Injury Lawyers also sees these sort of injuries in whiplash car accidents whereby clients have their heads lean forward and then slam onto the steering wheel or the back of a head rest.

 In contrast to the Closed Head Injury is the OPEN HEAD INJURY.
 Picture an open wound to the head.
 There is penetration or exposure to the skull.
 In a car accident case, where the skull is fractured, and the brain or parts of the brain are exposed to the open air, it’s referred to as an OPEN HEAD INJURY.